About

 SeeClickFix Drainage Complaints Heat Map

 Once a watershed has been determined to be vulnerable, the County will undertake a comprehensive analysis of the watershed or drainage area, including an evaluation of any existing storm drainage and/or stormwater controls under the design storm criteria.
 The comprehensive analysis will then prescribe breakout projects within the drainage area that will better manage stormwater, improve flood conditions, and create a more resilient neighborhood.
+It is important to note that due to topography, property ownership, existing infrastructure, and other challenges such as funding priorities, not every assessment will lead to a capital project.

 Bonnie Branch Watershed Study